recurly/recurly-client-dotnet/README.md

 # Recurly .NET Client

-**This project is currently in Beta, please report any questions or issues via Github.**
+**This project is currently in Beta.
+The majority of the Recurly API v2 objects are supported, however there may be a few that are still in progress.
+Please report any questions or issues via Github.**

 The Official .NET [Recurly API](https://docs.recurly.com/api) client library.